 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Meryl Gutterman, formerly of Nukk-Freeman & Cerra, P.C.

 - Individuals must meet certain eligibility requirements to receive unemployment insurance benefits.
-See Eligibility Requirements.
+See Employee Eligibility.

 - When a claimant files for unemployment benefits, the South Carolina Department of Employment and Workforce investigates the claim by contacting both the claimant and the claimant's former employer.
 See Filing Claims.

 - Employers are subject to certain notice, posting and recordkeeping requirements.
 See Notice and Posting Requirements; Recordkeeping Requirements.